 From the 2013/2014 school year the comparison of the number of school sites with former years is limited.
 The reason for this is that, in addition to changes in organization structure and maintenance, from 2013 those school sites operating at the same settlement as the seat of the institution or as the member institution but not being a member institution are counted as a separate school site.

 Classroom: a room with basic equipment.
 Since 2000 the number of classrooms does not cover specialized classrooms either, created for the teaching of only one special subject or subject-group.

 Till 2000 rooms equipped and used exclusively for the accommodation of school classes irrespective of the purpose for which they were built.
 The number of classrooms does not include premises built for educational purposes but used otherwise.

 Grade: a specific section of teaching and learning the curriculum.
-According to Act of 1993 on Public Education grades are continuously numbered from the first one to the last grade of secondary education.
-In vocational education grades are numbered by ordinal numbers, starting with one and completed by the next ordinal number of general education (e.g. 1/11 at vocational school or 1/13 at secondary vocational school).
+Grades are continuously numbered from the first one to the last grade of secondary education.
+In vocational education grades are numbered by ordinal numbers, starting with one and completed by the next ordinal number of general education.

 Full-time education: education of school-age students, or older students who are still below 22(25) years of age, in full-time education.

 Adult education: school education of persons who are above school-age and who are unable or unwilling to participate in full-time education due to work, family or other engagements.
 The work schedule of adult education can be organized in accordance with the working order of full-time education, or according to the working order of evening, correspondence or other specific courses.

 Non-vocational grades: at vocational grammar schools and seconadary vocational schools grades preparing for final examination at secondary level; at vocational schools and special skills development schools general educational grades.